SurajSonawane2415/MazeBlaze/documention/README.md

 ![image](https://github.com/SurajSonawane2415/MazeBlaze/assets/129578177/ffb9656b-686d-4be8-9eab-ddcb32443d58)

-Microcontrollers (MCUs) typically operate on 3.3V or 5V logic supply voltage, while the input voltage from Li-Po battery for our Mazeblaze board's motor driver is 12V.
+Microcontrollers (MCUs) typically operate on 3.3V or 5V logic supply voltage, while the input voltage from the Li-Po battery for our Mazeblaze board's motor driver is 12V.
-So, in order to have a single input source, a power section which inter converts this 12V to 5V for MCU.
+So, to have a single input source, a power section which inter converts this 12V to 5V for MCU.
 This is achieved by using a step-down buck regulator.
 Buck Regulator IC LM2576-S-5 is used for stepping down the voltage from 12V to 5V DC.

 ### Motor Driver :